alephium/docs/docs/dapps/testing-and-debugging.md

 ```

 The `Math` contract has a `add` function that adds two numbers
 together.
-Everytime it's called, it also increments the `counter` and
+Every time it's called, it also increments the `counter` and
-emit an `Add` event.
+emits an `Add` event.
 Here is how we can test it using [Web3
 SDK](/dapps/alephium-web3):

 ```typescript